Shafie247/PaymentIntentsIntegration/README.md

 Ensure stripe is installed with -> npm install --save stripe

-Once you ahve localhost3000 up and running and it's communicating with the server side code, it's time to run 3 test scenarios:
+Once you have localhost3000 up and running and it's communicating with the server side code, it's time to run 3 test scenarios:

 1. Integration handles payments that don't require authentication -> Run 4242424242424242 in card details, plus any digits for MM/YY + CVC
 2. Integration handles payments that require authentication -> Run 4000002500003155 in card details, plus any digits for MM/YY + CVC